yopilatul/yopilatul/README.md

 I’m currently learning **Machine Learning**

 I'm a Web Developer.
-I did my Bachelor's in Faculty of Technology Information from Satya Wacana Christian University, Indonesia.
+I'm students in Faculty of Technology Information from Satya Wacana Christian University, Indonesia.
 I love to learn about how things work and try new tools and technologies.

 ---